MARN-5895/Website/assignments/02/README.md

 head -3 $1 | cut -d , -f 1 | sort | uniq > $2
 ```

-The script takes two arguments: an input file with the protein data and an output file to which the script will save the statistics.
+The detailed of the scripts do not matter, but note that it takes two arguments: an input file with the protein data and an output file to which the script will save the statistics.
 For example, to run it on `NPG_NENE01729A.txt` you could do:

     bash goostats.sh NPG_NENE01729A.txt stats_output.txt